-In March 2020, the compensation committee selected total revenue, Adjusted EBITDA margin (as defined below), and Integration Achievement metrics as the corporate performance measures for purposes of the 2021 Executive Bonus Plan.
-The compensation committee selected these corporate performance measures because it believed that they were appropriate drivers for our business as they provided a balance between generating revenue, managing our expenses, growing our business, and integrating the businesses of HealthEquity and WageWorks, which would enhance stockholder value over both the short-term and long-term.
+In March 2021, the compensation committee selected revenue, Adjusted EBITDA margin (as defined below), new HSA sales, and HSA Assets as the corporate performance measures for purposes of the 2022 Executive Bonus Plan.
+The compensation committee selected these corporate performance measures because it believed that they were appropriate drivers for our business as they provided a balance between generating revenue, managing our expenses, and growing our business, which would enhance stockholder value over both the short-term and long-term.

-For purposes of the 2021 Executive Bonus Plan, Adjusted EBITDA was defined as adjusted earnings before interest, taxes, depreciation and amortization, amortization of acquired intangible assets, stock-based compensation expense, merger integration expenses, acquisition costs, gains and losses on marketable equity securities, and certain other non-operating items.
+For purposes of the 2022 Executive Bonus Plan, Adjusted EBITDA was defined as adjusted earnings before interest, taxes, depreciation and amortization, amortization of acquired intangible assets, stock-based compensation expense, merger integration expenses, acquisition costs, gains and losses on equity securities, and certain other non-operating items.
 Adjusted EBITDA margin was defined as the quotient obtained by dividing Adjusted EBITDA by the Company's revenue.
 The compensation committee believes that Adjusted EBITDA margin provides useful information to enable our stockholders to understand and evaluate our operating results in the same manner as our management and our board of directors because it reflects operating profitability before consideration of non-operating expenses and non-cash expenses.

-The target levels for these corporate performance measures were based on our operating plan for the fiscal year ended January 31, 2021, which was reviewed and approved by our board of directors.
+The target levels for these corporate performance measures were based on our operating plan for the fiscal year ended January 31, 2022, which was reviewed and approved by our board of directors.
 These target levels were set to reward strong management performance in light of our strategic objectives and the industry and economic conditions and trends at the time the targets were set.